near/docs/docs/2.build/4.web3-apps/frontend.md

 - Your web app will need to be hosted by a Web 2 hosting provider (e.g.: Vercel, AWS, etc).
 - This means your UI layer won't be decentralized.

+#### Integration

+It's highly recommend to integrate with [Wallet Selector](../../4.tools/wallet-selector.md) as your primary means of interacting with smart contracts.
+It's the easiest way to get up and running, allowing users to connect a wallet and send signed transactions.
+The only use case Wallet Selector doesn't cover is sending `view` transactions for users who haven't connected a wallet yet.

 :::tip

-Check [this article](integrate-contracts.md) to learn how to integrate smart contracts to your frontend.
+Check [this article](integrate-contracts.md) to learn how to integrate smart contracts to your frontend, using [Wallet Selector](../../4.tools/wallet-selector.md) and [NEAR API JS](../../4.tools/near-api-js/quick-reference.md).

 :::